-The biggest crime in leaflet printing?
+The biggest crime in flyers printing?
 Cramming too much onto the page.
-One striking image, big gaps between text, and blank spaces all collate to a show-stopping leaflet with a dramatic edge.
+One striking image, big gaps between text, and blank spaces all collate to a show-stopping flyer with a dramatic edge.

 Be bold and daring with your images.
 If you sell food, try showing a mouth-watering image of your best-looking product